alicedwoodley/Extended-Independent-Project/README.md

 # MMath Extended Independent Project (in progress)

 ### Overview
-In this project, I propose multispecies stock-recruitment models that directly incorporate the effects of interspecies predator-prey interactions.
+In this project, I propose multispecies stock-recruitment models that directly incorporate the effects of predator-prey interactions.
 I am producing a written report and will additionally give a talk on the results of my work.

 ### Data
 This project uses data from the RAM Legacy stock assessment database (<https://www.ramlegacy.org/>).
 The folder 'RAM Legacy raw data' contains both the Rdata file and script file describing the contents of the database.